reinhart1010/nix/docs/en/linux/lsmod.md

 ---
 # lsmod

-Shows the status of Linux kernel modules.
+Show the status of Linux kernel modules.
-See also `modprobe`, which loads kernel modules.
+See also: `kmod`, for other module management commands.
 More information: <https://manned.org/lsmod>.

 - List all currently loaded kernel modules: